TeamStatus/standalone/README.md

 ## Prepare TeamStatus.TV

-You need to download missing dependencies that are not distributed with TeamStatus.TV, it's only needed once after installation (also after update).
+You need to download missing dependencies that are not distributed with TeamStatus.TV, it's only needed once after installation (also after each update).

 To install dependencies run: `btf prepare`

 # Configuration

-Configuration is stored in `etc` directory, TeamStatus.TV specific options are stored in `teamstatus.d`, each option as a separate file.
+Example configuration is stored in `etc.sample` directory, copy it to `etc` and customize.

+Main TeamStatus.TV specific settings are stored in `etc/teamstatus.d`, each setting as a separate file.

 If you wish to change base url of the application you should also edit `etc/nginx/nginx.conf`

 ## MongoDB

 On some systems MongoDB doesn't require authentication - so whatever you store in the database will be visible by anyone.
-TeamStatus.TV encrypts crucial fields (like password) but you probably want to secure the database itself too.
+TeamStatus.TV encrypts crucial fields (like password) so your data is safe but you probably want to secure the database itself too.

 In case you want to secure the database here's how to do it: